blogs.sanpreetsingh.com

 You can run teams, manage pressure, care for family, and make difficult decisions, but struggle to say: “I miss you.”
 “I feel shut out.”
 “I do not feel emotionally safe right now.”
 “I need more than efficiency from us.”

 Not because attraction is gone, but because nervous system fatigue, mental clutter, and emotional disconnection reduce warmth.
-That is often where emotional reconnection in relationship becomes more urgent than couples first realize.
+That is often where rebuilding emotional closeness inside the relationship becomes more urgent than couples first realise.

 Why Ambitious Professionals Struggle to Stay Emotionally Close